PedroMagar/MISA-O/README.md

 **Branches**: Planned to be based on ra0, under some consideration it was changed to immediate value.
 Because of the small quantity of registers this seems more reasonable, but could be changed back to utilize ra0.

-**Multiply**: The area/power cost of a hardware multiplier is high for this class of core, such burden is alleviated by not making it an obligatory instruction.
+**Multiply**: The area/power cost of a hardware multiplier is high for this class of core, and the **base opcode map is full**.
 Comparable minimal CPUs also omit MUL.
-Even though software emulation is possible, a proper opcode enables a more optimized core, sadly no opcode left for DIV or matrix operations.
+Software emulation (shift-add) handles 4/8/16-bit cases well — especially with *CEN* and *CC* — so the practical impact is low.
+But there is a plan to create an extension (CFG reserved = 1) that will replace non-mandatory instructions by new ones, like **MAD**, DIV, Vector MAD or other maths operations.
+The idea behind having MUL instruction is to gives the minimum hope of an implementation that could run DOOM.